 The installation of the equipment must also comply with current code requirements.
+Go to item 8a.

-6. Relocation of Electrical Equipment
+6. Process Box: Relocation of Electrical Equipment

 This type of project involves the simple relocation of electrical equipment.
 In this type of project, there is no change in the electrical source or load.
 The reinstalled equipment must meet current code requirements for the installation.
 The electrical system upstream and/or downstream would not need to be upgraded unless the existing load capacity limits have been exceeded.